ga4gh/vrs/schema/vrs/def/CopyNumberChange.rst

       - :ref:`Expression`
       - 0..m
       -
-   *  - location
-      -
-      - :ref:`iriReference` | :ref:`Location`
-      - 1..1
-      - A location for which the number of systemic copies is described.
    *  - type
       -
       - string
       - 1..1
       - MUST be "CopyNumberChange"
+   *  - location
+      -
+      - :ref:`iriReference` | :ref:`Location`
+      - 1..1
+      - The location of the subject of the copy change.
    *  - copyChange
       -
       - :ref:`Coding`